US-Kenya Free Trade Agreement

 U.S. Chamber, February 6, 2020

-The population of Kenya totals 51.39 million people as of 2018 with the official languages of the country being English and Swahili; while many ethnic groups speak their mother tongues within their communities.
-Kenya is classified as a lower-middle-income economy, has a diversified economy which is the largest in eastern and central Africa.
-Kenya has had an annual GDP growth of almost 6% of the last decade, with GDP totaling $87.9 billion in 2018.
+The population of Kenya totals 52.57 million people as of 2019 with the official languages of the country being English and Swahili; while many ethnic groups speak their mother tongues within their communities.
+Kenya is classified as a lower-middle-income economy and is the largest economy in eastern and central Africa with a GDP of $95.5 billion in 2019.

 Nairobi, Kenya’s capital, serves as the major commercial hub.
 There is an increasing number of American companies that have chosen Nairobi to establish their regional African-wide headquarters.
 Kenya recently moved up 5 spots on the World Bank’s Doing Business Index, ranking 56th out of 190.

-Total U.S.-Kenya two-way trade currently reaches about $1 billion annually.
-In 2019, the U.S. exported $391 million worth of goods to Kenya.
-Chemicals made up the largest percentage of the total at 21.5%.
-This was followed by transportation equipment at 17% and agricultural products and computer and electronic products at 9.8% and 9.7%, respectively.
-Imports from Kenya into the U.S. totaled $667.221 million in 2019.
-Apparel manufacturing products made up the largest percentage at 68% of the total.
-The next largest imports were agricultural products, minerals and ores, and food manufactures totaling 14.3%, 7.9%, and 2.9%, respectively (International Trade Administration).
-U.S. foreign direct investment (stock) in Kenya stood at $405 million in 2017 (U.S. Trade Representative).
+Total U.S.-Kenya two way trade currently reaches over $900 million annually.
+In 2020, the U.S. exported $370.7 million worth of goods to Kenya.
+Transportation equipment made up the largest percentage of the total at 16.7% and $62 million.
+This was followed by chemicals at 14.9% and oil and gas and non-electrical machinery at 14.8% and 9.3%, respectively.
+Imports from Kenya into the U.S. totaled $568.9 million in 2020.
+Apparel manufacturing products made up the largest percentage at 67.7% and $385.2 million of the total.
+The next largest imports were agricultural products, food manufactures, and minerals and ores totaling 16.1%, 4.4%,and 3.1%, respectively.
+(International Trade Administration)

-California is the second largest exporting state to Kenya.
-In 2019, California exported $38.3 million worth of goods to Kenya.
-Chemicals made up the largest portion at 21.2% of the total and $8.075 million.
-This was followed by computer and electronic products with 19.8% and transportation equipment at 17.8%.
-Special classification provisions also made up 14% of total goods exported.
+California is the second largest exporting state to Kenya after Texas.
+In 2020, California exported $36.6 million worth of goods to Kenya.
+Chemicals made up the largest portion at 31.4% of the total and $11.5 million.
+This was followed by Special classification provisions with 18.7% and transportation equipment at 14.3%.
+Computer and electronic products also made up 11.5% of total goods exported.

-In 2019, California imported $87.5 million worth of goods from Kenya, 63.4% of which was made up apparel manufacturing products.
-This was followed by agricultural products at 27.9%, food manufactures at 4.9%, and reimports at 0.9%.
-In 2019, California was also the second largest state importing Kenyan goods.
-(International Trade Administration).
+In 2020, California imported $107.8 million worth of goods from Kenya, 63.2% and $68.19 million of which was made up apparel manufacturing products.
+This was followed by agricultural products at 26.3%, food manufactures at 5.6%, and reimports at 2.7%.
+In 2020, California was also the largest state importing Kenyan goods.
+(International Trade Administration)

 The California Chamber of Commerce, in keeping with long-standing policy, enthusiastically supports free trade worldwide, expansion of international trade and investment, fair and equitable market access for California products abroad and elimination of disincentives that impede the international competitiveness of California business.
 New multilateral, sectoral and regional trade agreements ensure that the United States may continue to gain access to world markets, resulting in an improved economy and additional employment of Americans.